-Labor chief blasts 100-hour overtime limit at work reform panel | The Japan Times
+Labor chief blasts 100-hour OT limit as impossibly high at work reform panel | The Japan Times

 Kozu, president of the Japanese Trade Union Confederation (Rengo), said the government should respect an existing management-labor agreement that restricts overtime per employee to 45 hours a month and 360 hours a year, when considering a specific limit.

 To improve labor practices across all industries, Kozu called on the government not to exempt any industry from the new rules on overtime.
-He also said it is necessary to set a mandatory interval of hours between when a worker ends one working day and begins another.
+He also said it is necessary to set a mandatory interval of hours between when one working day and begins another.

-Sadayuki Sakakibara, chairman of the Japan Business Federation, also known as Keidanren, said he finds the 100-hour limit proposal for busy periods “reasonable.”
+Keidanren chief Sadayuki Sakakibara said he finds the 100-hour proposal for busy periods “reasonable.”

 While acknowledging the need to introduce regulations on overtime, Sakakibara argued that the government should create a system that allows companies to handle busy seasons or unexpected situations, such as product recalls.
 He also urged the government to be cautious on the “mandatory interval” issue.

 Akio Mimura, chairman of the Japan Chamber of Commerce and Industry, is also positive about the introduction of an overtime cap but also asked the government to create a flexible system.